Movie Name: Ant-Man

 Scott Lang (Paul Rudd) is a convict trying to turn his life around for his daughter Cassie (Abby Ryder Fortson).
 When he finds he is unemployable, he is forced to team with his friends to rob Hank Pym (Michael Douglas).
 Only discovering a strange suit, Scott Lang discovers he might have just become the world’s newest (and smallest) superhero!
 Teaming with Pym and his daughter Hope van Dyne (Evangeline Lilly) to stop Darren Cross (Corey Stoll) to keep the Pym Particles from falling into the wrong hands.

 Directed by Peyton Reed, Ant-Man had a lot of production problems hitting the screen.
 Originally Edgar Wright was scheduled to direct, but Wright left over differences.
-The movie is part of the Marvel Cinematic Universe and released to positive reviews and strong box-office numbers.
+Following Avengers: Age of Ultron, the movie is part of the Marvel Cinematic Universe (the final part of Phase II) and released to positive reviews and strong box-office numbers.

 I have to say that I wasn’t particularly exited about Ant-Man.
 I don’t dislike the character, and I like Paul Rudd.
 I was pleasantly surprised by Guardians of the Galaxy and could tell Ant-Man was in a similar vein…but I still couldn’t get excited.
 I worry superhero burnout has begun.